 Samantha BarberBoard Mentor

-Since 2008, Samantha has been an NED with the global energy and No 1 renewable energy company Iberdrola headquartered in Madrid.
-As Chair of the Board committee with responsibility for ESG, compliance and non-financial risk for over eight years, she has helped drive and shape Iberdrola’s international leading role as a purpose-led sustainable energy company.
+Since 2008, Samantha has been a Non-executive Director with the global, No.1 renewable energy company Iberdrola, headquartered in Madrid.
+As Chair of the Board Committee, with responsibility for ESG, compliance, and non-financial risk for over eight years, she has helped drive and shape Iberdrola’s international leading role as a purpose-led sustainable energy company.

-As a trusted board advisor, she brings insight to leaders in smaller business grappling with creating an effective, high performing board structure.
-She brings an ability to not over complicate governance for smaller companies, ensuring that company leaders are equipped both collectively and individually to ensure board meetings are purposeful, effective and deliver for the business.
+As a trusted Board Advisor, she brings insight to leaders in smaller businesses grappling with creating an effective, high-performing Board structure.
+She brings an ability to not over complicate governance for smaller companies, ensuring that company leaders are equipped both collectively and individually, to ensure Board meetings are purposeful, effective and deliver for the business.

 Samantha has been recognised as a business leader since her early 30’s when she was listed as one of the top 100 influential women in Scottish business in 2003, including finalist and runner-up in the IoD Scotland NED of the Year award in 2012.
 She was also listed as one of the ‘Top 100 Women to Watch’ in the FTSE list, compiled with Cranfield University, in 2013 and 2014.
 She is also a member of the GlobalScot Network and the Global Board Women Network.

 Samantha is a fluent French and Spanish speaker, having worked and studied in France, Spain and Brussels.
 She qualified in Applied Foreign Languages and European Politics, spent three years at Universities in France and gained a post-graduate degree in EC Law from the University of Nancy.
 Samantha was also selected in June 2018 to participate on the ‘Leading from the Chair’ programme at Insead in France, joining other experienced International Chairs.